SeatPlan Logo

 How long is La Traviata?

-The running time for La Traviata at Royal Opera House is 3 hours and 15 minutes.
+The running time for La Traviata at London Coliseum is 1 hour and 50 minutes.

 Is there an interval during La Traviata?